 - Emergency Nurse Practitioners – are specially trained nurse practitioners who take care of patients with urgent primary care needs, acute illnesses and minor injuries in the emergency room.
 Emergency nurse practitioners care for patients who frequently present to the ER for non-emergent problems because of lack of medical insurance.

-In order to become a nurse practitioner, you have to attain a Masters Degree in Nursing or a PhD in Nursing.
+In order to become a nurse practitioner, you have to attain a Masters Degree or a Ph.D. in Nursing.
 There are several educational paths leading to either of these degrees which make you eligible to sit for nurse practitioner state board exams.

 What does a nurse practitioner do?

 NPs demonstrate advanced leadership skills in their community, advocating and practicing preventative healthcare.
 Nurse practitioners diagnose, treat chronic diseases and acute illnesses.
 They order and interpret lab work and diagnostic tests.
 Nurse practitioners also prescribe medications.

 Nurse practitioners are mid-level primary care providers who either work independently in their own practice or with a doctor.
 They also work in hospitals, out-patient clinics, and schools.
 Nurse practitioners also work for home care agencies and in many types of specialty clinics.

 Nurse practitioners make significantly more money than registered nurses.
 Salaries are also depended upon geographical area of the place of employment.
 The median salary for a nurse practitioner in the United States is $91,790.

 The job outlook for this profession continues to grow for several reasons, such as the aging population needing more care from mid-level providers.
 Another reason is many aging physicians retiring from medical practices are being replaced by nurse practitioners since their care is more cost-effective without compromising the quality of care.